silexphp/Silex/doc/providers/form.rst

             "symfony/security-csrf": "~2.4"
         }

-    If you want to use forms in your Twig templates, make sure to install the Symfony Twig Bridge:
+    If you want to use forms in your Twig templates, you can also install the Symfony Twig Bridge.
+Make sure to install, if you didn't do that already, the Translation component in order for the bridge to work:

     .. code-block:: json

         "require": {
+            "symfony/twig-bridge": "~2.3",
-            "symfony/twig-bridge": "~2.3"
+            "symfony/translation": "~2.3"
         }

 Usage